KiweeEu/shopware-kubernetes-dev/README.md

 Another useful feature is debugger with xdebug 3.
 Tested on PhpStorm and IntelliJ with PHP plugin.
 It is based on [Shopware/Production](https://github.com/shopware/production) template project, thus inherits all its tools.
 It provides a configuration which is close to the production one but with extended debug features.
+More information you will find in the article how to [develop Shopware 6 on Kubernetes](https://kiwee.eu/blog/shopware-6-development-on-kubernetes/).

 ## Prerequisites
 * Install [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local dev cluster